 From Altium NEXUS

-Access the Extensions& Updates view (DXP » Extensions and Updates) and switch to the Updates page.
+Access the Extensions& Updates view (click on the control at the top-right of the workspace then choose Extensions and Updates from the menu) and switch to the Updates tab.

-The page presents all Altium NEXUS platform updates that are available, arranged in chronological order, to provide an historical view of platform changes since the last update.
-The most recent version build incoporates the changes from all previous updates.
-To view further information on any Platform update, click on its name link to open a detailed view.
-In most cases this will provide an expanded description of the update's function, and Release Notes that summarize its changes over the previous version.
+The page presents all Altium NEXUS platform updates that are available, arranged in chronological order, to provide a historical view of platform changes since the last update.
+The most recent version build incorporates the changes from all previous updates.
+To view further information on any platform update, click on the name to open a detailed view.
+In most cases, this will provide an expanded description of the update's function and Release Notes that summarize its changes over the previous version.

-To download and install a software update listed under the main Updates tab, click its associated button that appears when you hover the mouse cursor over the update entry name (hovering over the icon also reveals the version number of the new update).
-Alternatively, if browsing the detailed view for the update, simply click the button.
+To download and install a software update listed under the main Updates tab, click its associated button that appears when you hover the mouse cursor over the update entry name.
+Alternatively, if browsing the detailed view for the update, click the button.
 If your license or subscription status does not allow the update, or you are not logged in to the Altium portal, a warning message will pop up to indicate the issue.

-A progress bar will appear, showing progress of the download (essentially getting the installer for the later version from the secure cloud-based Altium Vault).
-Should you need to cancel the update, simply click its associated cancel icon ().
+A progress bar will appear that shows the progress of the download (essentially getting the installer for the later version from the secure cloud-based Altium Repository).
+Should you need to cancel the update, click its associated cancel icon ().

-A confirmation dialog will appear, alerting you to the fact that a restart is required to install the platform update - click Yes.
-The instance of Altium NEXUS will close and a window will appear (essentially the Updating Altium NEXUS page of the Installer wizard) showing progress, in terms of download of the files required to implement the update, followed by the installation of those files.
+A confirmation dialog will open, alerting you to the fact that a restart is required to install the platform update; click Yes.
+The instance of Altium NEXUS will close and a window will appear (essentially the Updating Altium NEXUS page of the Installer wizard) showing progress in terms of download of the files required to implement the update followed by the installation of those files.

 Altium NEXUS will then be restarted.

-Follow the installation process, using the Altium NEXUS Installer for the new version.
+Follow the installation process using the Altium NEXUS Installer for the new version.
 After agreeing to the End-User License Agreement, you will be presented with the Installation Mode page.
-This page gives you the choice of either updating an existing version instance of Altium NEXUS, or installing as a separate new version instance.
-Choose the Update existing version option, then use the drop-down field to select the specific instance of the software you wish to update.
-The Program Files and Shared Documents install locations will be summarized based on the chosen instance.
+This page gives you the choice of either updating an existing version instance of Altium NEXUS or installing it as a separate new version instance.
+Choose the Update existing version option then use the drop-down field to select the specific instance of the software you want to update.
+The Programs and Documents install locations will be summarized based on the chosen instance.